Liberty University Honor Societies

-Liberty University Online Programs is proud to participate in numerous Honor Societies, offering our students yet another on-campus benefit.
+We are proud to participate in numerous Honor Societies, offering our students another great educational and professional benefit.

 Not in a Liberty program yet?
 Start by getting more information, or apply now!

 What is an Honor Society?

-Honor Societies exists to acknowledge students for their outstanding academic achievements.
+Honor Societies exist to recognize students for their outstanding academic achievements.
 Many honor societies reward students with tuition assistance during their time as a member.
-Liberty University is proud to offer several honor societies for our diverse online student body.
+Liberty University is proud to offer several honor societies for our diverse student body.

 Why should I join an Honor Society?

 Honor Societies are completely optional.
-However, being a member emphasizes leadership, academic excellence, and character that can give you an edge on your resume and with future employers.
-As a member of a particular honor society, you will also have the opportunity to make connections with other students and professionals who share your same interests and goals.
+However, being a member emphasizes leadership, academic excellence, and character that can give you an edge on your resume for future employers.
+As a member of an honor society, you will also have the opportunity to make connections with other students and professionals who share your same interests and goals.